shafr/shafr.github.io/_audio_books/jack_reacher/023-past-tense.md

 Reacher is looking for his father in a city.
 Lots of detective work.
 Don't remember much more.

+# Quotes:

-* Why would a person want a fireplace in an entrance lobby?
+> Why would a person want a fireplace in an entrance lobby?
 I think historically it was designed to repel.
 It was defensive.
 Like the campfire burning in the mouth of the cave.
 It was intended to keep predators at bay.